Abdul-fattah-Tayih/jira-branch-creator/README.md

 pip3 install --upgrade pip
 ```

-And make sure your path includes the local bin path, for example if your user is called `test_user` then your path should include it, so you can edit your rc file `nano ~/.zshrc` or `nano ~/.bashrc` and add this line
+if you're using zsh on ubuntu make sure your path includes the local bin path, for example if your user is called `test_user` then your path should include it, so you can edit your rc file `nano ~/.zshrc` or `nano ~/.bashrc` and add this line

 ```bash
 export PATH="/home/test_user/.local/bin:$PATH"